 - Elbow dysplasia.
 According to PetMD, this is one of the primary causes of forelimb lameness in large and giant-breed dogs and is characterized by a series of four developmental abnormalities that lead to malformation and degeneration of the elbow joint.
 In this condition, the top of the ulna is not properly fused to the rear point of the elbow.
 The dog will appear lame and will respond to pain when its elbow is extended.
 Your vet will do a physical examination and diagnostic tests, such as an x-ray.
 Surgery may be required to treat.

 Limping Affecting Only Rear Legs

 - Hip dysplasia.
 This is a condition where the hip joints fail to develop normally.
 Hip dysplasia in dogs is a genetic disorder, and all breeding dogs should be screened before mating.
-In hip dysplasia, because of structural defects, the ball of the hip doesn not fit properly in its socket.
+In hip dysplasia, because of structural defects, the ball of the hip does not fit properly in its socket.
 Affected dogs will have trouble walking and in particular may have a hard time getting up from lying down.
 Symptoms may have either sudden or gradual onset.
 Watch for gait irregularities or signs of hip pain in your dog when playing, jumping onto the couch or in the car, or when going up the stairs.

-- Ruptured anterior cruciate ligament.
+- Ruptured anterior cruciate (or cranial) ligament.
 This is often seen when the dog accidentally twists on his hind leg, causing the cruciate ligament to tear.
 This can happen on slippery surfaces, or when a dog is hit by a car.
 Breeds predisposed to this problem are Newfoundland, Labrador retriever, Rottweiler, and St. Bernard.
 It's possible for the ligament to tear little by little over time as well.
 Affected dogs will typically appear lame, holding the affected rear leg off the ground.
 The knee may become swollen.
 Surgery may be required to treat the condition.

 - Luxating patella (also called a patellar luxation, or a dislocated kneecap).
-When your dog exhibits pain in the stifle or knee-cap area (between the femur or thigh bone and the two lower leg bones), they may have a luxating patella, a problem often seen in small breeds of dogs such as Yorkies, toy poodles, and dachshunds.
-A dog with a luxating patella may skip when it runs or have sudden lameness.
+When your dog exhibits signs of pain in the stifle or knee-cap area (between the femur or thigh bone and the two lower leg bones), they may have a luxating patella, a problem often seen in small breeds of dogs such as Yorkies, toy poodles, and dachshunds.
+A dog with a luxating patella may also skip when it runs or have sudden lameness.
 See your vet for diagnosis.

 Other Diseases That May Cause Limping

 - Arthritis.
 As dogs age, the continuous friction of the joints can cause inflammation and arthritis.
 Affected dogs are typically middle-aged to senior, and will become reluctant to jump out of the car or climb up the stairs.
-They may walk more slowly, and have more pain in the mornings.
-Anti-inflammatory drugs may work very well.
+Other signs include walking more slowly, or having more pain in the mornings.
+Anti-inflammatory medication may work very well.
 Home remedies for arthritis in dogs are also worth trying.

 - Lyme disease.
 This disease is carried by ticks.
 Affected dogs will usually develop an unexplainable limp a few months after the tick exposure.
 Commonly, the limp will be barely noticeable at first but then will progress up to a point where the dog may be unable to walk.
 Many dogs affected by Lyme disease are literally carried by the owner into the vet's office.
-Accompanying symptoms may be fever and lethargy.
+Accompanying symptoms may be fever, lethargy, and joint swelling.
 The disease is treated with antibiotics such as Doxycycline or Cephalexin.